pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *Display* panel to specify your preferences for the SQL Editor display.

+* When the *Connection status* switch is set to *True*, each new instance of the SQL Editor will display connection and transaction status.

+* Use the *Connection status refresh rate* field to specify the number of seconds between connection/transaction status updates.

 * When the *Open in new browser tab* switch is set to *True*, each new instance of the SQL Editor will open in a new browser tab.

 * Use the *Query info notifier timeout* field to control the behaviour of the notifier that is displayed when query execution completes.
 A value of *-1* will disable the notifier, and a value of 0 will display it until clicked.
 If a positive value above zero is specified, the notifier will be displayed for the specified number of seconds.
 The default is *5*.